OWASP-Foundation/OWASP-wiki-md/OWASP_ZSC_Tool_Project.md

 <h4 id="usage_of_shellcodes">Usage of shellcodes</h4>
 <p>Shellcodes are small codes in Assembly language which could be used as the payload in software exploitation.
 Other usages are in malwares, bypassing antiviruses, obfuscated codes and etc.</p>
 <h4 id="disclaimer">DISCLAIMER</h4>
-<p>This tool is related to IT, Hacking, Programming and Computer</p></td>
+<p>This tool is related to IT, Hacking, Programming and Computer|Network|Software Security.
-<td><p>Network</p></td>
-<td><p>Software Security.
 The word “Hack”, "Pen testing",“Hacking” that is used on these project pages shall be regarded as “Ethical Hack” or “Ethical Hacking” respectively.
 This is not a tool that provides any illegal information.We do not promote hacking or software cracking.
 All the information provided on these pages is for educational purposes only.</p>
 <p>The authors of this tool are not responsible for any misuse of the information.You shall not misuse the information to gain unauthorized access and/or write malicious programs.This information shall only be used to expand knowledge and not for causing malicious or damaging attacks.You may try all of these techniques on your own computer at your own risk.Performing any hack attempts/tests without written permission from the owner of the computer system is illegal.</p>
 <p>IN NO EVENT SHALL THE CREATORS, OWNER, OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.</p>
 <h4 id="usage_of_obfuscate_codes">Usage of Obfuscate Codes</h4>